Swapping on Testnet

 Monero

-Start the GUI with the environment variable TESTNET=true.
-From here on you can follow the Complete your first Atomic Swap guide with the difference that you will be using the testnet wallets.
+From here on you can follow the Complete your first swap guide.
 The process is the same, but you will be using the testnet wallets instead of the mainnet wallets.